READING TEACHERS ASSOCIATION, INC. #00298

 c.
 Setting-up its own procedures.

-If the package is ratified, then the President of the Association shall
+c.
+If the package is ratified, then the President of the Association shall sign it.

 Relation to Executive Board: The Executive Board shall provide for the organization of committees each year.
 It shall require and assist committees to define their immediate and long-range objectives.
 It shall review committee plans as necessary and shall decide any jurisdictional arguments between committees.